Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - Pressing enter will check they key against your input and display green or red for correct or incorrect.

-- Optionally, you may input `-c` followed by a number to edit the item count.
+- Optionally, you may input any args to update the program state.

 - Pressing enter again will show the next key.